 Welcome to the Economic Crime and Cooperation Division

-The Joint European Union / Council of Europe Project “Promoting Transparency and Action against...
+The Council of Europe through its joint European Union and Council of Europe Project against...

 The Economic Crime Cooperation Division (ECCD) is responsible for the Council of Europe’s cooperation and technical assistance related activities concerning measures against corruption, money laundering and terrorist financing.
 The ECCD has been supporting countries in the implementation of Council of Europe’s and other international anti-corruption and anti-money laundering standards for two decades now.